On the power of conditional independence testing under model-X: dCRT power against semiparametric alternatives

 Two other power analyses of the CRT have been recently conducted \cite{Wang2020b, Celentano2020} in parallel to the first version of our paper \cite{Katsevich2020a}, focusing on the case where $g_n(\prz) = \prz^T \gamma_n$, $\widehat g_n$ is trained using the lasso, $n/p \rightarrow \delta$, and the generalized covariance measure test statistic $\widehat \rho_n$ is used.
 The former study considers the case of orthogonal design (Setting~\ref{setting:orthogonal-design}), while the latter considers arbitrary joint Gaussian distribution for $(\prx,\prz)$.
 Assuming $\mathbb E_{\mathcal L_n}[\text{Var}_{\mathcal L_n}[\prx|\prz]] \rightarrow s^2$ (the quantity we called $\overline \Sigma$ in Section~\ref{sec:power-results}, with different notation to clarify that for $\text{dim}(\prx) = 1$ the covariance matrix simply becomes a variance), the works \cite{Wang2020b, Celentano2020} found that the power of the CRT with in-sample lasso fit tends to that of a normal location test with alternative mean $sh/\tau_*$, where $\tau_*$ is the effective noise level from AMP theory (in the orthogonal design case, $(\alpha_*, \tau_*)$ are defined by equation~\eqref{eq:amp-system} with $\pi = 1$) and $h$ is the limiting constant of the local alternatives in Setting~\ref{setting:orthogonal-design}.

 This is a similar expression to what we found in Corollary~\ref{cor:lasso} in the orthogonal design case.
 Furthermore, note that $\tau_*^2 = \sigma^2 + \mathcal E^2$ (i.e. the out-of-sample prediction error of the lasso).
-It follows that the power expression found by \cite{Wang2020b, Celentano2020} is exactly the same as what we found in part (b) of Theorem~\ref{thm:power}, despite the fact that their $\widehat g_n$ is fit in-sample. \cite{Wang2020b} also derive a power expression for the CRT when $\widehat g_n$ is fit in-sample via ordinary least squares (allowing correlated covariates, as we do in Setting~\ref{setting:semiparametric}), which also happens to coincide with expression~\eqref{eq:main-conclusion}.
-Such in-sample results have been obtained only for these two test statistics.
+It follows that the power expression found by \cite{Wang2020b, Celentano2020} is exactly the same as what we found in part (b) of Theorem~\ref{thm:power}, despite the fact that their $\widehat g_n$ is fit in-sample. \cite{Wang2020b} also derive a power expression for the CRT when $\widehat g_n$ is fit in-sample via ordinary least squares (allowing correlated covariates, as we do in Theorem~\ref{thm:power}), which also happens to coincide with expression~\eqref{eq:main-conclusion}.
+Such in-sample results have been obtained only for these two test statistics, though we conjecture that such results hold more broadly.
 By contrast, training $\widehat g_n$ on a separate sample allows us to prove Theorem~\ref{thm:power} for very broad (almost unrestricted) classes of machine learning methods $\widehat g_n$.

 Finally, we note a connection between Theorem~\ref{thm:power} and causal inference.
 It is widely known in causal inference (see e.g. \cite[Section 7.5]{Imbens2015}) that adjustment for covariates $\srz$ in randomized experiments (a) yields consistent estimates despite misspecification of $\mathcal L(\pry|\prx,\prz)$ and (b) improve estimation efficiency to the extent that this adjustment captures the distribution $\mathcal L(\pry|\prx,\prz)$.
 This fact mirrors the conclusions of Theorem~\ref{thm:power}.
 The asymptotic variance of the regression-based estimator for the average treatment effect in a completely randomized experiment is a standard result, but we are unaware of a quantitative expression of the asympotic efficiency of covariate-adjusted versions of the Fisher randomization test (though some insight is provided by \cite{Zhao2021}).